clongcurious1/adopt-a-shelter-pet-ver1/README.md

 **Special Instructions** – None.

-**Code Louisville Project Requirement(s) Met in this Section** -Create and call at least 3 functions or methods, at least one of which must return a value used elsewhere in your code.
+**Code Louisville Project Requirement(s) Met in this Section**
+- Create and call at least 3 functions or methods, at least one of which must return a value used elsewhere in your code.
 The build_user function is defined at the beginning of the program.
 This function returns an “owner” dictionary.
 The function is called in Section III and the return value is printed.